Setting up a wireless AP (access point) is easy to do with the right hardware.

 Setting up an access point to help cover weak WiFi signals is easy to do with the right hardware.

 AP’s are often necessary for detached buildings, garages, basements or any time there is a weak WiFi signal.

 There are many APs available with the TP-Link RE450 above; simply one of our favorite choices.

-All units will have a different setup and features so be sure to shop around when looking for one.
+All units will have different setups and features, so be sure to shop around when looking for one.